YuhangSong/Arena-Baselines/README.md

 ### Run tests

-Test your installation of rllib learning environment with Pong (rllib breaks sometimes, so a test is needed before you go further)
+Test your installation of rllib learning environment with Pong (rllib breaks sometimes, so a test is needed before you go further).
+In ```./arena-experiments/Arena-Benchmark.yaml```, comment out other envs and leave ```PongNoFrameskip-v4``` there.
+Then, run:
 ```
-python train.py -f ./arena-experiments/Test-Pong.yaml
+python train.py -f ./arena-experiments/Arena-Benchmark.yaml
 ```
 You should see reward goes up from -21 (as shown in the following), which means you installation works fine.